A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 In most states, however, enrollees are not required to have pediatric dental coverage if they buy a health plan through the exchange, even if there are children on the policy, as long as there are stand-alone pediatric dental plans available for purchase.
 They can simply purchase a QHP that does not have pediatric dental and will have satisfied the ACA's individual mandate (there is no longer a federal penalty for non-compliance with the individual mandate, but this was the case even when a penalty existed).

 Most states leave it up to the insurers to determine whether to embed pediatric dental coverage.
 There are some exceptions, though.
-For example, Washington State exchange enrollees are required to purchase pediatric dental coverage; Covered California began requiring all health plans sold through the exchange to have embedded pediatric dental coverage starting in 2015.
-The exchanges in Connecticut and Maryland also require all medical plans to include embedded pediatric dental coverage.
+For example, Washington State exchange enrollees are required to purchase pediatric dental coverage.3 And several state-run exchanges, including those in California,4 Connecticut,5 and Maryland,6 require all on-exchange medical plans to include embedded pediatric dental coverage.

-Each year, for plans sold through the federally-run marketplace (HealthCare.gov; currently used in 32 states), the federal government notifies medical insurers about whether or not stand-alone dental plans will be available through the marketplace in each area.
+Each year, for plans sold through the federally-run marketplace (HealthCare.gov; used in 30 states for 2026 coverage), the federal government notifies medical insurers about whether stand-alone dental plans will be available through the marketplace in each area.
 In areas where they will be available, the medical insurers are not required to embed pediatric dental coverage.
-But in areas where no stand-alone dental plans will be sold through the marketplace, the participating medical insurers do have to embed pediatric dental benefits in their plans (here is the stand-alone dental plan availability data for 2024).
+But if there is an area where no stand-alone dental plans are sold through the Marketplace, the participating medical insurers do have to embed pediatric dental benefits in their plans7 (here is the stand-alone dental plan availability data for each plan year).

 How common is embedded pediatric dental insurance?